soraiagm/Sprint-Challenge-Authentication/README.md

 - [ ] Add a React client that connects to the API and has pages for `Sign Up`, `Sign In` and showing a list of `Jokes`.
 - [ ] Once you have the functionality down, style it!

+1. SERVER IS WORKING (server.js)
+2. REGISTER IS WORKING (auth-router.js)
+3. LOGIN IS WORKING (auth-router.js)
+4.